 If you're feeling extra adventurous, there's a scenic walk that gets you to Glendalough in about 15 minutes.
 You can park at the Glendalough Woollen Mills in Laragh and take the forest walk that leads behind the mills.
 See here for more information about parking in and around Glendalough.

-A thousand years older than Stonehenge, Brú na Bóinne is a huge Neolithic necropolis, built to house the bodies of the social elites who ruled this region of ancient Ireland.
-Covering a large area, Brú na Bóinne is perhaps best known for three main sites - Newgrange, Knowth and Dowth (Dowth is closed to tourists).
+A thousand years older than Stonehenge, Bru na Boinne is a huge Neolithic necropolis, built to house the bodies of the social elites who ruled this region of ancient Ireland.
+Covering a large area, Bru na Boinne is perhaps best known for three main sites - Newgrange, Knowth and Dowth (Dowth is closed to tourists).
 A must-see on any Ireland Tour.
 As well as being older than Stonehenge, Newgrange is also older than the Egyptian Pyramids.
 It is made up of roughly 200,000 tonnes of rock and other materials.
 At its widest point, it reaches 279 feet.
-Built between 3200 and 3100 BC, the majority of the 547 slabs that form the inner passage are thought to have come sites 5 km away and some coming as far as 20 km away.
+Built between 3200 and 3100 BC, the majority of the 547 slabs that form the inner passage are thought to have come from sites 5 km away and some coming as far as 20 km away.

 Archaeologists believe that Newgrange would have taken the local Neolithic people a minimum of 30 years to finish.
 The original purpose of the structure is not clear.
 Some believe that it was used for burial purposes while others believe that it was used solely as a place of worship.
-Another theory is, that as the Neolithic people were sun worshippers, and that the sun's rays are perfectly captured through the passageway on the shortest day of the year (the Winter Solstice), that Newgrange was built as a way of paying homage to the sun.
+Another theory is that, as the Neolithic people were sun worshippers, and the sun's rays are perfectly captured through the passageway on the shortest day of the year (the Winter Solstice), Newgrange was built as a way of paying homage to the sun.

 Perched on the banks of the River Shannon, Clonmacnoise is perhaps the foremost of Ireland's many monastic cities.
 For those interested in early Christianity, it is a must-see destination.
 Enclosed within the ancient city walls are various ecclesiastical ruins including a cathedral, seven ancient churches, three high crosses, round towers and the largest collection of Early Christian grave slabs in Western Europe - all remarkably well-preserved and fascinating to anyone, not just those with a special interest in Ireland's religious history.